unarmedguitar/trialblaze/README.md

 `npm install`

+*There will be warnings for deprecated packages used by botkit/botuilder which can be ignored.*

+You should create a new Trovo account to use as your bot.
-Edit your .env file and fill in your bot details.
-This file is maybe hidden so you should show hidden files to see it.
+Then edit the .env file and fill it with your bot credentials.
+This file could be hidden so you should show hidden files.

 `npm start`